peterylai/weddingwire_gdi_class/class4/dynamic_web_applications.md

 - Pass information to a view using an instance variable.
 - Evaluate Ruby in a view using ERB

-- Describe what Ruby on Rails is and why it is so popular
-- Identify a few resources to use to continue learning

 ---

 ### Forms